akosarch/animated-gesture/animated_gesture.framerfx/README.md

 ### Known issues

 If you connect frames linked with a Link tool, after transition occures it's no longer possible to use gesture.
-Solution - wrap each frame in separate gesture component and then link the components together.
+Solution: wrap each frame in separate gesture component and then link the components together.
 I'm working on a solution.